 As always with a homemade recipe, feel free to use what you have on hand, as I did, and adjust the spices according to your own tastes.
-A bolder curry may work better for some, we enjoyed ours this way.
-Let me know, in the comments how you create this soup to please your family.
-New ideas and inspirations are always welcome!
+A bolder curry may work better for some, we enjoyed ours a bit lighter.

 If you love bean soups, Look into these other tasty recipes!